divgunjan/Mini-Projects/README.md

 # Mini-Projects
-Putting some stuff out there as I learn to write more and more code
+Putting some stuff out there as I learn to write more code